Topics

 In hardware, an input data traverses through muxes, arithmetic and logic circuits to provide the output data.
 This path of traversal or this collection of functional units is called Datapath, and this represents the functional behavior of what the designer intended to do.

-Control Logic & FSM
+Control Logic and FSM

 Memories